 These Ultimate Fudgy Brownies without Eggs are super fudgy, moist, chewy, gooey, dense, and chocolaty, with crispy edges and crackly tops.
-Easy to make with basic pantry ingredients.
-This easy eggless brownie recipe really is the best!
+They’re easy to make with basic pantry ingredients.
+This eggless brownie recipe really is the best!
 The recipe includes step-by-step photos and lots of tips.

 For years, I have been on a quest to find the perfect egg-free brownies recipe, and I think I got it!
 Meet my Ultimate Fudgy Brownies without Eggs recipe.